Nockiro/gtask-exporthelper/README.md

 ```
   -j, --jsonInput     [Required.]
 Path to Google Task JSON export file

-  -m, --outputMode    Mode that the output generation should follow.
+  -m, --outputMode    (Default: File) Mode that the output generation should follow.
                       Must be one of the following: File, CalDAV
                       Note: CalDAV mode currently only works with adding new calendars.